 Phase 1: The Research Phase

-Go beyond the "About" page.
-You need to understand four dimensions of the company:
+Going beyond the "About" page is table stakes.
+You need to understand four dimensions:

 Role research